Chiral superconductivity from parent Chern band and its non-Abelian generalization: The model

 where $\tilde S_{{\bm k}_1 {\bm k}_2 {\bm k}_3 {\bm k}_4} = S({\bm k}_1 - {\bm k}_4) {\mathcal F}_{{\bm k}_1, {\bm k}_4} {\mathcal F}_{{\bm k}_2, {\bm k}_3} \delta_{{\bm k}_1 + {\bm k}_2 - {\bm k}_3 - {\bm k}_4}$.

-For the particle-particle channel, we decompose the electron momentum as $({\bm k} + {\bm g})$, where ${\bm k}$ is defined in the first BZ, and ${\bm g}_i$ labels the reciprocal lattice vectors under $C_3$ rotation.
-Under the Hatree-Fock approximation~\cite{Tan2024parent}, the self-consistent mean-field interaction Hamiltonian can be divided into the Hartree term with ${\bm k}_1 = {\bm k}_4$ and ${\bm k}_2 = {\bm k}_3$,
+For the particle-hole channel, we decompose the electron momentum as $({\bm k} + {\bm g}_i)$, where ${\bm k}$ is defined in the first BZ, and ${\bm g}_i$ labels the reciprocal lattice vectors under $C_3$ rotation.
+Under the Hartree--Fock approximation~\cite{Tan2024parent}, the self-consistent mean-field Hamiltonian can be divided into the Hartree term with ${\bm k}_1 = {\bm k}_4$ and ${\bm k}_2 = {\bm k}_3$,

 and the Fock term with ${\bm k}_1 = {\bm k}_3$ and ${\bm k}_2 = {\bm k}_4$,

 Here, $E_{\rm H}$ ($E_{\rm F}$) is the constant energy shift from Hartree (Fock) contribution, while $ \tilde S_{{\bm k}_1 {\bm k}_2 {\bm k}_3 {\bm k}_4}^{{\bm g}_1 {\bm g}_2 {\bm g}_3 {\bm g}_4} = S({\bm k}_1 + {\bm g}_1 - {\bm k}_4 - {\bm g}_4) {\mathcal F}_{{\bm k}_1 + {\bm g}_1, {\bm k}_2 + {\bm g}_4} {\mathcal F}_{{\bm k}_2 + {\bm g}_2, {\bm k}_1 + {\bm g}_3} \delta_{{\bm g}_1 + {\bm g}_2 - {\bm g}_3 - {\bm g}_4}$.